mitul45/expense-manager/README.md

 1. [Main application](https://mitul45.github.io/expense-manager/): Used to add expenses to the sheet
 2. [Expense Sheet](https://docs.google.com/spreadsheets/d/1NfF1A0UC6qLuOE7eiTsAzNVAskNcYeuPHAkzSURH0Pc/edit#gid=0): This is where you can do all kinds of analysis/summarization of your expenses.

 Why?
-Because Sheets is really good with numbers, but entering data from the mobile app is [not very convenient](http://i.imgur.com/NfaGKEI.gifv).
+Because Google Sheets is really good with numbers, but entering data from the mobile app is [not very convenient](http://i.imgur.com/NfaGKEI.gifv).
 The idea is to make adding expense [as simple as it can be](http://i.imgur.com/tg6UzFe.gifv).
 You should add them at the same moment you make a transaction.
 Make it like a habit.

 Detailed analysis of the sheet can be deferred till you get an access to a computer.
 You can plot fancy charts at end of the month, set the budget for next week, etc. And I feel all of that need not necessarily be done on small screen.